yhl116/flapjack/README.md

 * A's can be treated as either 1 or 11 (positive or negative depending on the colour of the suit).
 * Points are converted to a "score" based on the score table.
 * Players with the higher score win the game.
+* Players go bust and automatically gets 0 score if at any point in the game draws > 25 points.

 ## Score Table